-- a) in the case of ownership housing, the least expensive of: - 1. housing for which the purchase price results in annual accommodation costs which do not exceed 30 percent of gross annual household income for low and moderate income households; or - 2. housing for which the purchase price is at least 10 percent below the average purchase price of a resale unit in the regional market area; - b) in the case of rental housing, the least expensive of: - 1. a unit for which the rent does not exceed 30 percent of gross annual household income for low and moderate income households; or - 2. a unit for which the rent is at or below the average market rent of a unit in the regional market area.
+- a) in the case of ownership housing, the least expensive of: - 1. housing for which the purchase price results in annual accommodation costs which do not exceed 30 percent of gross annual household income for low and moderate income households; or

+- 2. housing for which the purchase price is at least 10 percent below the average purchase price of a resale unit in the regional market area. - b) in the case of rental housing, the least expensive of: - 1. a unit for which the rent does not exceed 30 percent of gross annual household income for low and moderate income households; or - 2. a unit for which the rent is at or below the average market rent of a unit in the regional market area.

-In 2020, the City of Guelph established an affordable housing benchmark of:
+With respect to affordability goals, the City of Guelph established an affordable housing benchmark for 2022 of:

-- \$421,836 for housing ownership and - \$1,245 per month for rental housing
+- \$455,125.00 for housing ownership and - \$1,372.00 per month for rental housing

 RESPONSE: The draft plan of subdivision and zone change applications are consistent with Section 1.4 of the PPS.
-This application will include 83 single detached units, 54 semi-detached units, 27 onstreet townhouse units and a unit cluster townhouse development consisting of 44 stacked and 15 traditional townhouse units.
+This application will create a mix of housing options that includes 76 single detached units, 54 semi-detached units, 20 on-street townhouse units and a cluster townhouse development consisting of 84 stacked townhouse units.

-It is anticipated that the stacked townhouse units will fall within the 2020 City of Guelph affordable housing benchmark, thereby providing approximately 20% of the proposed new housing stock as affordable ownership.
+It is anticipated that some of the stacked townhouse units will fall within the 2022 City of Guelph affordable housing benchmark, thereby providing approximately 18% of the proposed new housing stock as affordable ownership.
+This will assist the community in meeting the City-wide target of 25% affordable housing ownership.

-In addition, to meet the 4% purpose built secondary rental unit goal set by the City, a minimum of 9 of the single detached dwellings will accommodate an additional rental unit.
+In addition, to meet the 4% purpose built affordable secondary rental unit goal set by the City, a minimum of 10 of the single detached or semi-detached dwellings will accommodate an additional rental unit.